-The provision for credit losses decreased to \$16.9 million for the fiscal year ended March 31, 2020 from \$32.8 million for the fiscal year ended March 31, 2019, largely due to the 16.1% decrease in the average finance receivables.
+The provision for credit losses decreased to \$7.3 million for the fiscal year ended March 31, 2021 from \$16.9 million for the fiscal year ended March 31, 2020, due to the 12.1% decrease in the average finance receivables and enhanced performance of the portfolio.
+The Company's allowance for credit losses also incorporates recent trends such as delinquency, non-performing assets, and bankruptcy.
+The Company believes that this approach reflects the current trends of incurred losses within the portfolio and better aligns the allowance for credit losses with the portfolio's performance indicators.

-Net charge-offs decreased to 10.0% for the fiscal year ended March 31, 2020 from 13.4% for the fiscal year ended March 31, 2019, primarily resulting from the Company changing its charge-off policy from 181 days past due to 121 days past due, which resulted in the Company charging-off approximately \$6.4 million of finance receivables during the fourth quarter of fiscal 2019, in a one-time charge-off.
+Net charge-offs decreased to 6.2% for the fiscal year ended March 31, 2021 from 10.0% for the fiscal year ended March 31, 2020, primarily resulting from the Company's active management of the portfolio.
+(See note 5 in the Portfolio Summary table in the "Introduction" above for the definition of net charge-off percentage.)

-The delinquency percentage for Contracts more than thirty days past due, excluding Chapter 13 bankruptcy accounts, as of March 31, 2020 was 10.2%, a slight increase from 10.1% as of March 31, 2019.
-The delinquency percentage for Direct Loans more than thirty days past due, excluding Chapter 13 bankruptcy accounts, as of March 31, 2020 was 4.6%, an increase from 3.8% as of March 31, 2019.
+The delinquency percentage for Contracts more than thirty days past due, excluding Chapter 13 bankruptcy accounts, as of March 31, 2021 was 5.7%, a decrease from 10.2% as of March 31, 2020.
+The delinquency percentage for Direct Loans more than thirty days past due, excluding Chapter 13 bankruptcy accounts, as of March 31, 2021 was 3.2%, a slight decrease from 3.6% as of March 31, 2020.
+The changes in delinquency percentage for both Contracts and Direct Loans was driven primarily by the Company's renewed focus on local branch-based servicing, improving servicing, and stricter underwriting policies.

-In accordance with Company policies and procedures, certain borrowers qualify for, and the Company offers, onemonth principal payment deferrals on Contracts and Direct Loans.
-For the fiscal years ended March 31, 2020 and March 31, 2019 the Company granted deferrals to approximately 13.8% and 13.2%, respectively, of total Contracts and Direct Loans.
-The increase in the total number of deferrals in fiscal 2020 compared to fiscal 2019 was primarily the result of a spike on March 31, 2020.
+In accordance with Company policies and procedures, certain borrowers qualify for, and the Company offers, one-month principal payment deferrals on Contracts and Direct Loans.
+For the fiscal years ended March 31, 2021 and March 31, 2020 the Company granted deferrals to approximately 31.2% and 13.8%, respectively, of total Contracts and Direct Loans.
+The increase in the total number of deferrals in fiscal 2021 compared to fiscal 2020 was primarily the result of a spike on April 30, 2020, as shown in the graph below.
 However, the Company experienced increased collections on finance receivables on gross charge-off balances in April 2020 and May 2020.
+The number of deferrals is also influenced by portfolio performance, including but not limited to, inflation, credit quality of loans purchased, competition at the time of Contract acquisition, and general economic conditions.
+For further information on deferrals, please see the disclosure under "COVID-19" above.